TugboatQA/docs/tugboat-billing/index.md

 > size is the size of the entire container at the end of the Preview build
 > process.
 If your Preview build is pulling in large assets, such as large
 > databases or Service images, your resulting build size includes those assets -
-> not just the code from your linked git repo.
+> not only the code from your linked git repo.
 >
 > If you want to reduce your Preview size, take a look at our tips in:
 > [optimize your Preview builds](../building-a-preview/index.md#optimize-your-preview-builds).